Gaurav-Gosain/gollama/README.md

 - [x] GitHub Actions for automated releases.
 - [x] Add support for downloading models directly from Ollama using the rest API.
 - [ ] Add support for extracting and copying codeblocks from the generated responses.
+- [ ] Add CLI options to interact with the database and perform operations like:
+  - [ ] Deleting chats
+  - [ ] Creating a new chat
+  - [ ] Listing chats
+  - [ ] Continuing a chat from the CLI

 ## Contribution